 I don’t have a recipe for homemade pesto on the blog right now, but this post tells you all you need to know.
 (UPDATE: I now have 2 recipes for pesto on the blog.
 They can be found here and here – scroll down for the second one.)
 I also make my pesto in large batches, freeze it in ice cube trays until solid, then pop them into freezer bags for when they’re needed.
 If you’ve never made fresh pesto, try it.
 You’ll never buy the jarred stuff again.
 If you put in a little work ahead of time with the pesto and tomatoes, you’ll have several easy meals in the week ahead.

 Zucchini noodles are an easy way to get more vegetables into your body.
 And who doesn’t need that?!
 For those of you who are following specific dietary plans, I’m sure I’m stating the obvious, but hello, they’re paleo, gluten-free, vegetarian, low-carb, etc. And this specific combination makes for a surprisingly filling meal.
+This food is really helpful for your hair loss problem.

 So, go on, eat your noodles!
 Every last guilt-free one of them.